Azure/azure-sdk-tools-samples/solutions/infrastructure/Stop-AzureVMsOnSchedule-README.txt

-This sample demonstrates starting and stopping a single Virtual Machine or set of Virtual Machines (using a wildcard pattern) within a Cloud Service.
-Additionally, it does this by creating scheduled tasks to start and stop the Virtual Machine(s) on a schedule.
+This sample demonstrates stopping a single Virtual Machine or set of Virtual Machines (using a wildcard pattern) within a Cloud Service.
+It does this by creating scheduled tasks to start and stop the Virtual Machine(s) on a schedule at the time specified.

-For example, suppose you have a test machine or set of test machines that you want started every Tue-Thur at 8:00AM.
-Suppose you also want the test machines turned off at 5:30PM, regardless of them being started manually or as a scheduled task.
+For example, suppose you have a test machine or set of test machines that you want turned off everyday at 5:30PM.
+This script will register the scheduled task to stop the virtual machines you specify.

 ***** NOTE *****
 NOTE: Wildcard pattern support mentioned above is not released yet.
 It will be part of the Start-AzureVM and Stop-AzureVM feautures, currently under code review.
 See this commit for more details: